Gr3g0/WTHtoday/_posts/2019-05-23-what-the-health-are-all-these-fluorides.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Hexafluorosilicic acid is the most common way fluoride is added to municipal water supplies across the USA.
 It is usually added directly in aqueous (water) solution.
 Technically, this isn't really even fluoride.
 They are fluorosilicates - which are very different.
-A big reason for this is that the F (fluorine) and Si (silicon) atoms don't usually dissolve.
-So, when they enter your body, you aren't getting just fluoride, but fluorosilicate.
-Silica crystalizes.
-This has important health impacts.</p>
+A big reason for this is that the F (fluorine) and Si (silicon) in fluorosilicate doesn't easily dissolve.
+When it enters your body, you aren't getting just fluoride, but fluorosilicate. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Because fluorosilicic acid leeches copper out of pipes, they combine it with sodium hydroxide (lye) which produces the salt called sodium hexafluorosilicate.
-This protects the pipes, but not our bodies.
+This protects the pipes, but not necessarily our bodies.
 At a normal water pH of 7, about 97% of the fluorine is absorbed by the body.
 BUT, if you drop the pH to 6 - just slightly more acidic - suddenly only 27% F is absorbed and you are ingesting more complex compounds of fluorosilicates.
 Then, when combined with a strong acid - like the hydrochloric acid of your stomach - hardly any F+ ions exist at all which means even if it does help your teeth, very little is bioavailable.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>These chemicals are only commonly found because both the fertilizer and aluminum industries create them as significant byproducts of their chemical production processes (think Alcoa, Bayer, DuPont, etc).
-Take note that they combine easily with aluminum. </p>
+<p>These chemicals are only commonly used because both the fertilizer and aluminum industries create them as significant byproducts of their chemical production processes (think Alcoa, Bayer, DuPont, etc).
+Take note that they combine easily with aluminum.
+This is important because aluminum is found in numerous products from deodorant to vaccines.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->